bbauska/W3Cx-3of5/README.md

 <h4>What are the main problems with this element?</h4>

 The main criticism that Web designers make about this element is related to its default appearance being strongly dependent on the browser and its underlying operating system.
-Changing the *look and feel* is not possible, except with the use of the options we saw in the previous sections of this page.
+Changing the <i>look and feel</i> is not possible, except with the use of the options we saw in the previous sections of this page.
 This problem is also true for other input elements that renders as complex widgets, like <input type="date"> and its variants.

 Another problem is that there is no way to control where the dialog that contains the color chooser will appear - no positioning via CSS or JavaScript is possible.
 The specification does not say anything about how to position it over the page, thus the result is vendor specific.

-The solution proposed by the W3C and its contributors is called *Web Components*, a new approach for designing HTML5 widgets, that is covered in the W3Cx HTML5 Apps and Games course.
+The solution proposed by the W3C and its contributors is called <i>Web Components</i>, a new approach for designing HTML5 widgets, that is covered in the W3Cx HTML5 Apps and Games course.

 <h3 id="ch5-4-3">5.4.3 "date"</h3>